spaghetticode/actionmailer-callbacks/README.md

 This gem is tested only with ActionMailer 2.3.x, gem version dependencies are strict because I needed it to work only on those specific versions.
 Probably it will work with other versions too, as long as the creation/delivery interface of ActionMailer::Base class is still the same.
+Some features of this version are available also on the action mailer v3.x version.
+Checkout the 1.0 release.

 ## Notes